hyena/spindizzy_boards/README.md

  - [ ] SSL support, even though we'll usually run behind nginx
  - [ ] Posts should be saved historically in a SQLAlchemy database
  - [ ] The app should give a grace period to a new or edited post before sending out alerts so that deletes or multiple edits don't spam followers
+ - [ ] Move CSS into static assets for a little more efficiency.

 Acknowledgements